IainStevenson/docker.multi.service.reverse.proxy/readme.md

 # Purpose:

-Document the detailed technical tasks necessary to set up a docker orchestrated set of back end microservices front ended by a reverse proxy operating over TLS (SSL).
+Document the detailed technical tasks necessary to set up a docker orchestrated set of back end micro services front ended by a reverse proxy operating over TLS (SSL).

 # Dependencies